-Papworth Everard took its name from Evrard de Beche (died 1175) which serves to distinguish it from the neighbouring Papworth St. Agnes.
-The village appears to have its origins near the site of a freshwater spring and the small valley that it runs through.
+4.1 Papworth Everard took its name from Evrard de Beche (died 1175) which serves to distinguish it from the neighbouring Papworth St. Agnes.
+The village appears to have started near the site of a freshwater spring and the small valley through which it runs.